Tip on the Pit – Photographer’s help

 More on smoke machines and how to turn it into creative photos

-Take the pictures, you’ll look at them at home.
+Take the pictures, you’ll look them at home.

 Yes, you can shoot the support as well!